 Proactive Maintenance Maximizes Equipment Life

 Purchasing industrial equipment is a significant investment of resources, making it extremely important to protect this investment by keeping the equipment running at peak performance levels for as long as possible.
-While a reactive approach to maintenance repairs broken equipment and replaces worn out parts, this gradually takes a toll on the equipment and results in a shorter service life compared to a proactive maintenance approach.
-A proactive approach to maintenance also keeps industrial equipment consistently running at peak performance levels, as opposed to allowing it to slowly decrease in efficiency until it breaks down.
+While a reactive approach to maintenance repairs broken equipment and replaces worn-out parts, this gradually takes a toll on the equipment and results in a shorter service life compared to a proactive maintenance approach.
+A proactive approach to maintenance also keeps industrial equipment consistently running at peak performance levels, instead of allowing it to decrease in efficiency until it breaks down slowly.

 Proactive Maintenance Lowers Overall Costs

 Some companies may be hesitant to implement a proactive maintenance approach because of the perceived upfront cost associated with doing so.
 While it is true that short-term costs may be higher, data consistently shows that overall costs are lower with proactive maintenance thanks to avoiding the costly problems discussed above.
-Even labor costs are often lower in the long-run with proactive maintenance because many of the best practices of proactive maintenance can be worked into existing work routines and because there is less need to have emergency crews working around the clock on overtime to repair an outage.
+Even labor costs are often lower in the long run with proactive maintenance because many of the best practices of proactive maintenance can be worked into existing work routines.
+There is less need to have emergency crews working around the clock on overtime to repair an outage.

-STI Group is an industry-leader in industrial maintenance.
-We provide a comprehensive range of industrial solutions including a proactive maintenance approach.
+STI Group is an industry leader in industrial maintenance.
+Our leadership is based on adhering to the best practices for industrial maintenance, ensuring the longevity and efficiency of your industrial equipment.
+We provide a comprehensive range of industrial solutions, including a proactive maintenance approach.
 However, we also provide emergency outage services, project management and planning for industrial turnarounds, and repair and replacement services.